Sunil Chhetri: 2022–2024

+Retirement and comeback

+On 16 May 2024, Chhetri posted a video on his social media handle of X, that the match against Kuwait for the 2026 FIFA World Cup qualification on 6 June at the Salt Lake Stadium in Kolkata, would be his last international match of his career.
+However on 6 March 2025, AIFF officially mentioned Chhetri in the 26 member squad for March 2025 FIFA Window.
+It was revealed that, the then newly appointed head coach, Manolo Márquez requested Chhetri about making a comeback to strengthen the National Team for the third round of the 2027 AFC Asian Cup qualification, which he had agreed upon.

+In his first match following his return, Chhetri scored against Maldives, heading in a Liston Colaco cross in the 75th minute.
+This was the third and final goal of the match, which eventually ended 3–0 to the Blue Tigers.

+Following an unsuccessful 2027 AFC Asian Cup qualification campaign, Chhetri confirmed he had ended his national team career.
+His last match for the national team proved to be a 2–1 loss to Singapore.

 Personal life

-Sunil Chhetri was born on 3 August 1984 to K. B. Chhetri, an officer in the Corps of Electronics and Mechanical Engineers of the Indian Army, and Sushila Chhetri in Secunderabad, India.
+Sunil Chhetri was born on 3 August 1984 to Indian Gorkha father K. B. Chhetri, an officer in the Corps of Electronics and Mechanical Engineers of the Indian Army, and Nepalese mother Sushila Chhetri in Secunderabad, India.
 His father played football for the Indian Army football team while his mother and her twin sister played for the Nepal women's national team.
-Chhetri started playing football from a young age taking part in various tournaments.
+He spent most of his childhood in Darjeeling.
+Chhetri spent his childhood at Pashupati Fatak when he was a student of Bethany School, Darjeeling.
+He started playing football from a young age taking part in various tournaments.
+Chhetri speaks five languages fluently: English, Hindi, Nepali, Bengali and Kannada.
+He can also understand some Telugu, Marathi and Konkani.

 On 4 December 2017, Chhetri married his long time girlfriend Sonam Bhattacharya who is the daughter of former Indian international and Mohun Bagan player Subrata Bhattacharya.
 Sunil Chhetri was named an 'Asian Icon' by AFC on his 34th birthday in 2018.
 He signed a 3-year deal with global sports giant Puma starting from 2020.

-On 27 September 2022, FIFA launched a documentary on FIFA+, of three episodes named 'Captain Fantastic', which captures a lot of what is unseen and unheard about Chhetri, be it his pre-teen anguish, his debut for India at age of 20, his romance with his future wife and his early days and peak as a football player with many awards and records under his belt.
+On 27 September 2022, FIFA launched a documentary on FIFA+, of three episodes named 'Captain Fantastic', which documents his pre-teen anguish, his debut for India aged 20, his romance with his future wife and his early days and peak as a football player.
+The 39-year-old footballer welcomed his son Dhruv with his wife Sonam Bhattacharya on 31 August 2023.